Home about Environment Energy and climate Energy and climate

 Greenhouse gas (GHG) emissions

-IBM set its fifth-generation GHG emissions reduction goal in 2021: Reduce GHG emissions 65% by 2025 against base year 2010, adjusted for acquisitions and divestitures¹.
-It covers all of IBM’s Scope 1 and Scope 2 emissions, as well as Scope 3 emissions associated with IBM’s electricity use at co-location data centers.
+We set our fifth-generation GHG emissions reduction goal in 2021: Reduce operational GHG emissions 65% by 2025 against base year 2010, adjusted for acquisitions and divestitures.1 It covers all of IBM’s Scope 1 and Scope 2 emissions, as well as Scope 3 emissions associated with IBM’s electricity use at co-location data centers.
+IBM included these specific Scope 3 emissions in our energy and climate goals because we know the actual quantity of electricity that we consume, and we have control over that consumption.

 The company's goal is based on science.
-The United Nations Intergovernmental Panel on Climate Change (IPCC), in its "Special Report: 1.5 C°," indicates that anthropogenic CO₂ emissions must decrease 45% between 2010 and 2030 to limit Earth's warming to 1.5 degrees Celsius above pre-industrial levels.
+The United Nations Intergovernmental Panel on Climate Change, in its "Special Report: 1.5 C°," indicates that anthropogenic CO₂ emissions must decrease 45% between 2010 and 2030 to limit Earth's warming to 1.5 degrees Celsius above pre-industrial levels.
 This translates to an annual rate of reduction of 2.25%.
 IBM's goal achieves a rate of reduction of 4.3% per year.

 For more information, please see: